HyperCon: Image-To-Video Model Transfer for Video-To-Video Translation Tasks: Introduction

 Our contributions are as follows.
-First, we motivate image-to-video model transfer as a way to leverage the superior generalization performance of image models without sacrificing consistency.
-Second, we propose \methodacro{}, which supports a wider span of video-to-video tasks than prior video consistency work thanks to its support for masked \textit{and} unmasked inputs.
-Finally, we show that \methodacro{} yields favorable performance compared to prior state-of-the-art video consistency and inpainting methods without fine-tuning on these tasks.
+First, we motivate image-to-video model transfer as a way to leverage the superior generalization performance of image models for video-to-video translation without sacrificing temporal consistency.
+Second, we propose HyperCon, which supports a wider span of tasks than prior video consistency work thanks to its support for both masked \textit{and} unmasked inputs.
+Finally, we show that HyperCon performs favorably compared to state-of-the-art video consistency and inpainting methods without the need to be fine-tuned on these tasks.
+Our project website is available at \href{https://ryanszeto.com/projects/hypercon}{\texttt{ryanszeto.com/projects/hypercon}}.